oneapi-src/oneDNN/tests/benchdnn/doc/knobs_verbose.md

 * Compare configuration stats.

 ## Level 7
-* Graph: shapes information (after the rewriter pass).
+* Graph: prints the essential part of the graph (after the rewriter pass).

 ## Level 50
 * Full path of batch file used.